- 7 Summits

 As we will have already been to Camp II earlier, it will be easier for us to reach there this time.
 Crossing the Khumbu Glacier and tough crevasses, passing Camp I at 5943 meters, we will finally reach Camp II.
 The climb includes crossing the Western CWM, a gently rising valley that is marked by huge crevasses in the center preventing direct access to the upper part of the CWM.
 We will rest overnight and enjoy the delicious hot meal prepared by our experienced cooks.
 Make sure to stay warm and stick with the team.

-This day is the day when our hard work, patience, endurance comes into reality.
+This day is the day when our hard work, patience, and endurance comes into reality.
 We will finally reach the top of the World.
 We start as early as midnight so that we reach the top at dawn to witness the glorious sunrise from behind the great mountain ranges.
-We spend some unforgettable moments on the highest point on Earth, take some photographs, and gradually descend to Camp IV or Camp III to rest overnight.
+We spend some unforgettable moments on the highest point on Earth, take some photographs, and gradually descend to Camp III or possibly to Camp II to rest overnight.
+The member is only allowed to stay for a maximum of 15 - 20 minutes at the summit of Everest for safety concerns & following the climbing guidelines.

-After the night’s stay at Camp III or Camp IV, we will follow the way back to Camp II and rest overnight.
+After the night’s stay at Camp III or Camp II, we will follow the way back to Camp II and rest overnight.

 From Camp II, we will descend back to the Base Camp and as responsible travelers, we will clean up all the trash around the camp.
 We will then prepare to trek back to Pheriche.